 - a.
 As with all assessment-related information you are required to complete, this form must be submitted electronically by the last day of the semester.
 In order to submit the forms electronically, you will need to save the form on your computer as a .pdf file.
 Once you have saved the form, you will send it as an attachment to Tom Morris at tomm@mesalands.edu.
 DO NOT submit the form using the "Submit Form" button in the right upper corner of the document.
+It is critical that when submitting the electronic forms that they be submitted using the correct naming conventions outlined below.
 Dr. Kaatz can be contacted at either philipk@mesalands.edu or 575.461.4413 x128 if you have any questions about your electronic submittals. - 4.
 Once you have assessed every student's assignment, identify which students have successfully completed a laboratory science course2 with a passing grade of A, B, or C. This can be accomplished by simply asking each student whether or not they have passed one of the listed classes prior to enrolling in your course.
 If a student is presently enrolled in one of the identified classes but has not completed that class by the time this assignment is completed, that student will be identified as not having completed a laboratory science course. - 5.
 Identify the total number of students achieving each proficiency level by filling in the respective criteria box.
 Base your answers on whether or not your students have previously completed a laboratory science course. - 6.
 You will electronically submit two forms.
 One form will report the achievement levels of all students who have not completed a laboratory science course.
 The second form will report the achievement levels of all students who have previously completed a laboratory science course. - 7.
 Please fill out the top of each of the two forms fully and accurately. - 8.
 Submit the two forms electronically to Tom Morris at tomm@mesalands.edu at the end of the semester.
-When submitting your attachments, use the following file format: - first initial of first name - last name critical (indicating the assessment rubric)
+When submitting your attachments, use the following naming convention/file format: - first initial of first name - last name critical (indicating the assessment rubric)

-- course abbreviation - course number
+course abbreviation